Affair of Epidamnus: Historicity of the conflict

 Like with much of the Peloponnesian War, historians of this period rely on Thucydides's monumental work, History of the Peloponnesian War, whose second chapter is devoted solely to the conflicts concerning Epidamnus and Potidaea.
 While Thucydides is detailed in his analysis, he is not a perfect narrator.
 One analysis of the Epidamnian affair in particular by Mabel Lang pointed out numerous moments in the narrative where Thucydides includes seemingly unrelated information or does not elaborate on seemingly key reasons behind major events, sometimes, it seems, to craft a narrative post facto on Corinthian aggression and connection to the larger Athenian-Spartan conflict.
 There is also irrefutable evidence that events like the Battle of Leucimme occurred in some capacity.
 For example, an archaeological study of coinage by the numismatist Jonathan Kagan corroborated and added detail to Thucydides's account of Athenian and Corcyraean support for Epidamnus.

 Dates are also a difficulty in studying the period as the Julian calendar was not in use in Thucydides's time.
 Harry Mortimer Hubbell's 1929 study of events between Leucimme and Sparta's declaration of war presents the chronology used in this article.
-While there are difficulties in determining the order and relationship between the Battle of Pontidaea and the Megarian Decree, the chronology of the Epidamnus Affair is more well-established.
+While there are difficulties in determining the order and relationship between the Battle of Potidaea and the Megarian Decree, the chronology of the Epidamnus Affair is more well-established.